Good communication and successful PR go hand in hand

 Your Final Check List

-You’ve broken the back of it but time to top and tail your story and tick off to ensure everything is covered.
+You’ve broken the back of it.
+Now it’s time to top and tail your story and tick off to ensure everything is covered.

 And don’t forget your ‘Notes to Editors’ section.
 Editors may want to follow up – make it easy for them, including all relevant contact details if they want more info, relevant social media hashtags, and any short facts (like recent awards or accolades) about your company that may be useful.